 All qualified candidates are encouraged to apply.
 Canadians and permanent residents will be given priority.
 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.

 Subject to budgetary approval, salary and benefits are competitive and commensurate with qualifications.
-The search will close when the position has been filled, however the hiring committee will begin reviewing applications on September 15, 2016.

 Located in Ottawa, Ontario, Carleton University is a dynamic and innovative research and teaching institution committed to developing solutions to real world problems by pushing the boundaries of knowledge and understanding.
 Its internationally recognized faculty, staff, and researchers provide academic opportunities in more than 100 programs of study to more than 28,000 full- and part-time students, from every province and more than 100 countries around the world.
 Carleton’s creative, interdisciplinary, and international approach to research has led to many significant discoveries and creative work in science and technology, business, governance, public policy, and the arts.